Vanjam: Production

 The film was produced by M. M. Reddy and directed by Y. R. Swamy.
-H. M. Reddy wrote the story along with N. Seetharaman who also penned the dialogues.
+H. M. Reddy wrote the story along with N. Seetharaman who also written the dialogues.
 D. L. Narayan and V. K. B. Maniam were in charge of cinematography while the editing was done by S. D. N. Krishna.
 L. V. Mantri and A. V. Dharma Rao handled the art direction.
 Choreography was by Chopra and Vembatti Satyam.
 Stunt Swaminathan was the Stunt master.
 Still photography was done by P. C. M. Eswar Babu.

 The film was also produced in Telugu with the title Pratigna.

 Soundtrack

-Music was composed by T. A. Kalyanam while the lyrics were penned by Guhan.
-Playback singers are Rohini, T. S. Bhagavathi, Jikki, A. P. Komala, K. Rani, Gajalakshmi and A. M. Rajah.
+Music was composed by T. A. Kalyanam while the lyrics were written by Guhan.